apollographql/apollo-server/docs/source/deployment/lambda.md

 - To find the created S3 bucket, search the listed services for S3.
 For this example, the bucket created by Serverless was named `apollo-lambda-dev-serverlessdeploymentbucket-1s10e00wvoe5f`
 - To find the created Lambda function, search the listed services for `Lambda`.
 If the list of Lambda functions is empty, or missing the newly created function, double check the region at the top right of the screen.
 The default region for Serverless deployments is `us-east-1` (N. Virginia)

+If you changed your mind, you can remove everything from your AWS account with `npx serverless remove`.

 ## Customizing HTTP serving